 By then, hundreds of thousands of Cubans had already fled the country.
 They left during four waves of Cuban exile.
 The first occurred right after the revolution, when dissidents and intellectuals fled to escape persecution.
 Next, another group of exiles left through U.S.-coordinated “freedom flights” between 1965 and 1974.

-Unlike his brother, who relished the spotlight, Raúl has made fewer public appearances.
-He has, however, ushered in a Cuba far different from the one that emerged under his brother’s rule.
+Unlike his brother, who relished the spotlight, Raúl made fewer public appearances.
+He did, however, usher in a Cuba far different from the one that emerged under his brother’s rule.

-Now, the fate of those again fraught relationships—and Cuba’s future—will rest in a non-Castro for the first time since 1959.
+The fate of those again fraught relationships—and Cuba’s future—now rests in a non-Castro.
 Miguel Díaz-Canel, who served as Raúl’s second-in-command, took over on April 19, 2018.
 Though he is known for his embrace of technology and his seeming openness to the press, he is not expected to abandon Cuba’s traditional partnerships or its commitment to communism.

 “Diaz-Canel will be limited by the old-timers,” Cuba expert Christopher Sabatini tells the Council on Foreign Relations.
 “He won’t be embracing the United States for historical reasons.”